 While it’s true that our characters’ decisions drive plot, it’s also true that socioeconomic, geopolitical, and domestic circumstances affect the choices available to our characters.
 We will delve deep to understand the specific wants, regrets, fears, triumphs, failures, and secrets of our main characters.
 Through targeted craft lessons, writing exercises, and in-class workshop critiques, we will create compelling characters who live on in our readers’ hearts and minds long after the last page is turned.

 This class is suited to novelists as well as short story writers.
-Each student will have a chance to workshop a short piece (1,500 words max, 12 pt. font, double-spaced) in class; they will be asked to submit this writing in the fall.
+Each student will have a chance to workshop a short piece (5 – 10 pages total, 12 pt. font, double-spaced) in class; they will be asked to submit this writing in the fall.
 We will use a student-centered method of verbal critiquing.
 While there is no required reading before class, during the week we will be reading excerpts from short stories and novels.
 After each session, the instructor will meet briefly with students whose work was discussed that day.

 - This is an all-levels workshop.